Neoteroi/BlackSheep/README.md

 ## Objectives
 * Clean architecture and source code, following [SOLID principles](https://en.wikipedia.org/wiki/SOLID)
 * Intelligible and easy to learn API, similar to those of many Python web frameworks
+* Rich code API, based on Dependency Injection and inspired by ASP.NET Core
 * Keep the core package minimal and focused, as much as possible, on features defined in HTTP and HTML standards
 * Targeting stateless applications to be deployed in the cloud
 * [High performance, see results from TechEmpower benchmarks (links in Wiki page)](https://github.com/RobertoPrevato/BlackSheep/wiki/Server-performance)